Baby Swimming Lessons Singapore – Sleep, Eat & Bond Better

 What age is best to start?

 Many families begin from 4–6 months (steady head/neck).
-We focus on comfort, bubbles and supported floats—no forced dunking.
+The focus is on comfort, bubbles and supported floats — no forced dunking.

 Should we use floaties?

-We prefer hands-on support in shallow water so babies learn real balance and breath cues.
+Hands-on support in shallow water is preferred so babies learn real balance and breath cues.
 Floaties can change posture and create false confidence.

 How long is each class?